-In certain situations, they steal each other's nutrients, water and sunlight.
+In certain situations, they steal each other's nutrients, water, and sunlight.
 And it's now - in the heat of summer - when the bullies show their true colors.
-Turf, for instance, will brown underneath a tree even though the area is shaded because the turf is in a fierce competition with the tree for available water.
+Turf, for instance, will brown underneath a tree even though the area is shaded because the turf is in fierce competition with the tree for available water.

 A homeowner or property manager can eliminate the outdoor battles and aesthetic nightmares trees and turf can cause with proper plant selection and placement, a thoughtful look ahead on what those plants will look like in the future, and good care and cultural practices.

 If having trees and turf together was a real serious widespread problem, we'd see a lot more noticeable areas of conflict between them.
 The reason this isn't more of a visible problem is because folks like the experts at Davey are educating people on how the two can live in harmony.

 Start by choosing the right trees and the right groundcover beneath them.